-BRCC hosts a competitive high school team from San Leandro High School, providing the boats, equipment and volunteer coaching at no charge to the school or to the participants.
-Race fees are largely subsidized by BRCC when the San Leandro team competes in the local high school dragon boat competitions.
-Efforts are currently in progress to create a Berkeley High School and an Albany High School team under similar terms.
+BRCC promotes competitive high school paddling and has hosted a team from San Leandro High School and is developing an East Bay high school team with paddlers from Berkeley High, El Cerrito High and Albany High under the direction of an El Cerrito High teacher.
+The boats, equipment and volunteer coaching are provided at no charge to the school or to the participants.
+Race fees are largely subsidized by BRCC when a youth team competes in the local high school dragon boat competitions.